 |Apparent dimensions (size)||8 × 7 arcmin|

-Fall is already gone?
-You are imaging late in the night (almost in the morning)?
-Those Winter targets are your next!
+Is Fall already gone?
+You are photographing late in the night (almost in the morning)?
+Those Winter targets are your next to work on!